A Penalty Method for Rank Minimization Problems in Symmetric Matrices: A Penalty Scheme for SDCMPCC Formulation

 \subsubsection{Local Convergence of KKT Stationary Points}

 We would like to investigate whether local convergence results can be established for the penalty formulation, that is, whether the limit points of KKT stationary points of the penalty scheme are KKT stationary points of the SDCMPCC formulation.
-Unfortunately, local convergence does not hold for the penalty formulation, although the limit points are feasible in the original SDCMPCC formulation. \begin{proposition} Let $(X_k, U_k)$ be a KKT stationary point of the penalty scheme with penalty parameter $\{\rho_k\}$.
+Unfortunately, local convergence does not hold for the penalty formulation, although the limit points are feasible in the original SDCMPCC formulation. \begin{proposition} Let $(X_k, U_k)$ be a KKT stationary point of the penalty scheme with subgradient $\Psi_k$ and penalty parameter $\{\rho_k\}$.
 As $\rho_k \rightarrow \infty$, any limit point $(\bar{X},\bar{U})$ of the sequence $\{(X_k, U_k)\}$ is a feasible solution to the original problem. \end{proposition} \begin{proof} The proposition can be verified by contradiction.
-If the Frobenius inner product of $\bar{X}$ and $\bar{U}$ is greater than 0, then when k is large enough we have the Frobenius product of $X_k$ and $U_k$ is greater than $\delta>0$, thus we have :
+Note that the norm of $\Psi_k$ is bounded since $\psi(X)$ is Lipschitz continuous.
+If the Frobenius inner product of $\bar{X}$ and $\bar{U}$ is greater than 0, then when k is large enough we have:

-which violates the complementarity in KKT conditions of the penalty formulation. \end{proof}
+which violates the complementarity in the KKT conditions of the penalty formulation. \end{proof}

 We can show that a limit point may not be a KKT stationary point.
 Consider the following problem:

 The penalty formulation takes the form:

 Let $X_k$ and $U_k$ take the value: